jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 ## Why this book?

-This is the book I always wanted to learn guitar from, but I could never find.
+This is the book I always wanted to learn guitar from.

+Though I searched for decades,
-Eventually I decided I had to write it myself, distilled from my analysis of those I consider masters of the art.
+I could never find a straightforward explanation of the core knowledge that was obviously possessed by those I considered masters of the art.
+They would share bits and pieces of wisdom, but it was always incomplete, and left a tremendous amount unsaid.
+It had yet to be analyzed and distilled into an accessible method.
+Eventually, I assembled it myself.

-Now I use it as the basis for my ongoing music studies.
+Now I use it as the basis for my teaching and ongoing music study.

 ## Intermediate material is needed

 Countless resources are available for beginning guitarists, and excellent materials exist for advanced musicians with a solid background in theory and practice.
 But for those of us in between, the “intermediate” guitarists, it can be a long and hard slog to master the instrument well enough to really express ourselves.

 Most of the material aimed at this level sorts into either classical or jazz styles.

 Classical guitar instruction tends to focus on the precise performance of a composer's work, with little emphasis on improvisation or creativity.

 Jazz digs deep into improvisation and theory, but with techniques that often don’t translate well to other styles because of an emphasis on dissonance and extended chords.

-And both approaches promise *at best* a long and winding road toward mastery, requiring years of study and a somewhat blind faith that it will lead somewhere we want to go.
+And both approaches promise _at best_ a long and winding road toward mastery, requiring years of study and a somewhat blind faith that it will lead somewhere we want to go.

 ## Triage is needed